WeblateOrg/weblate/docs/workflows.rst

 This is also default setup in Weblate.

 * *Any user* can edit translations.
-* Suggestions are optional way to suggest changes, when translators are not sure about the change.
+* Suggestions are optional ways to suggest changes, when translators are not sure about the change.

 +------------------------+------------+-------------------------------------+